yakcom/Vkontakte.Bot/README.md

 <br><br><br>

 # Keyboard general
-### Keyboard generated from string with 3 major delimiters:
+### Keyboard generated from string with 3 main separators:
 > Symbol [ ; ] separates the vertical lines of the buttons

 > Symbol [ , ] separates buttons on a line